S3-working-group/s3-practical-guide/S3-practical-guide.md

 # Glossary (…)

+**Sociocracy**: A mindset where people affected by decisions can influence them on the basis of reasons to do so.
 **Sociocratic Circle-Organisation Method (SCM)**: An egalitarian governance method for organizations based on a sociocratic mindset, developed in the Netherlands by Gerard Endenburg.
 **Strategy**: A high level approach for how people will create value to successfully account for a domain.
 **Subdomain**: A domain that is fully contained within another domain.